Obi256/Cloud-Quest-No-SQL-Database-/README.md

 - Click add new attribute, choose list, then for attribute name type "SuppourtedDeviceTypes"

-## Step 4: click insert a field to expand dropdown, then choose string.
+## Step 4: Click insert a field to expand dropdown, then choose string.

 - For attribute name click the ( + ), then for value in the new text box type "Amazon Fire TV"